Other Voices (The Doors album): Later releases

 According to Jac Holzman, Other Voices sold approximately 300,000 copies on its original release.
 Record World said that the single "Tightrope Ride" is "a knockout rouser that amply demonstrates the band's ability to rock on successfully with other voices."

-The album was not released on CD until October 23, 2006, by the Timeless Holland label, along with the final Doors album, Full Circle.
+The album was not released on CD until October 23, 2006, by the Timeless Holland label, along with the final standard Doors album, Full Circle.
 For years, the Doors largely disregarded the last two studio albums that were recorded without Morrison, and had no plans of reissuing the albums on CD.
 At the time, the Doors stated that they were not in possession of the master tapes, but remastered material from both the albums has appeared on various compilations, most notably the 1997 Box Set and the 2000 compilation The Best of the Doors.

 On September 27, 2011, the Doors finally gave Other Voices (along with Full Circle) its first official reissue, though made available only via digital download.
 The original master tapes were confirmed to have been used in these reissues.
 On May 29, 2015, it was announced that Other Voices and Full Circle would be re-released together on a 2-CD set and individually on 180-gram vinyl by Rhino Records on September 4 of that year.
 The CD set features "Treetrunk"—the B-side of the "Get Up and Dance" single—as its only bonus track.